scherroman/TweetMapAnsible/README.md

 - `git config --global user.email “my.email@domain.com"`

 ### Get the TweetMap Repo
-- Git clone the repo into your `/etc/ansible` folder:
+- Git clone the repo into `/etc/ansible`:
     - `git clone https://github.com/scherroman/TweetMap /etc/ansible/TweetMap`
-- Copy config & hosts files from the repo into the the `/etc/ansible` folder:
+- Copy config & hosts files from the repo into `/etc/ansible`:
     - `cp -i hosts ..`
     - `cp -i ansible.cfg ..`
     - Note: The `hosts` file will need to be updated according to the current array of servers being used